apache/usergrid/release/README.txt

 3) Ensure that everything is committed, branch must be clean

-4) From the project root directory run release/release-candidate.sh
+4) From the project root directory run release/release-candidate.sh --help to see how to use the script.
+Then run it with the correct options.

+   For example, to create release candidate 4 of a 1.0.1 release you would use:

+   $ release/release-candidate.sh -r 4 -l p

 To create a release: